-Companies need leaders to rule over the business, organize the company, and manage its employees.
+Companies need leaders to rule over the business, organize the company, and manage their employees.
 These leaders come in the form of company managers.
 But what is a manager and how should they function?
-In simple terms, a manager is someone responsible for controlling or administering all or part or a company or any other similar organization.
+In simple terms, a manager is someone responsible for controlling or administering all or part of a company or any other similar organization.
 Despite this simple explanation as to what a manager is, a lot of things are being overlooked – not all managers are exactly the same.

 If you are an employee and have been exposed to several companies already, you will agree that there are different types of managers.
 You might have realized that they have different management styles and techniques.
 You might have noticed that they have different personalities and traits.
 You might have felt that they all have different approaches in terms of dealing with employees.

 Read through the article to see if you have met and dealt with these types of managers already – or if this is the manager you have now.

 - AUTHORITARIAN.
 This type of manager favors enforcing strict obedience to authority at the expense of an employee’s freedom.
 Whatever an employee does, either remarkable or effective, this manager is never satisfied.
 At some point, this manager is difficult to get along with and he has the mentality that the only competent person working in the company is himself.
 Authoritarian managers are tough, this is true, but they have been through a lot to be able to stand where they are now and have overcome difficulties in order to reach their positions.
 If you are an employee dealing with this type of manager, it is important to know their objectives and that both of yours are equally aligned.
 This is because you want their objective to be your objective too.
 This type of manager are always clear with what they want, and as an employee, you will need to support that.
 By doing so, you are able to contribute and assist this type of manager in accomplishing a specific objective.
 Authoritarian managers are after employees who are team players and competent workers.